jacketex894/login_project/README.md

    * Start the following containers in the background:
       * Nginx (Reverse Proxy and Frontend Service)
       * MySQL Database
-      * Backend FastAPI service
-   * Display the following URLs:
-      * Frontend
-      * Backend
-      * Database
+      * auth-service
-      * API Documentation
+      * expense-service

 ## Access the Application
-After running the script, you can access the application by navigating to the URLs displayed by the script in your browser.
+After running the script, you can access the application by navigating to the URL `https://local.test`.

 ## Note:
 If `CREATE_CERT=true`, you may see a "Your connection is not private" warning in your browser.